The offence of possess prohibited drug is found in section 10 of the Drug Misuse and Trafficking Act 1985 NSW, which states:

-There are three elements which the police must prove beyond a reasonable doubt for a Court to find you guilty of the offence of possess prohibited drug.
+There are three elements which the police must prove beyond a reasonable doubt for a Court to find you guilty of possess prohibited drug.
 These are:

 - That the substance was a prohibited drug; and

-- That you knew you were in possession of the drug;
+- That the person knew you were in possession of the drug;

-- That you had no legal excuse for possessing the drug.
+- That the person had no legal excuse for possessing the drug.

-If the police cannot prove each of the first three elements or exclude the fourth element, then the court must find you not guilty of the offence of possess prohibited drug.
+If the police cannot prove each of those elements, then the court cannot find a person guilty of possess prohibited drug.

 What is possession?

-The most common scenario where people are charged with possess prohibited drug arises when a person is searched by police and a prohibited drug is found on their person, whether it is in their clothing (such as a pants pocket) or in a possession of theirs (such as a backpack, handbag, wallet, purse etc.).
+The most first aspect is the common scenario where people are charged with possess prohibited drug is when they are searched by police and the drug is found on their person.
+Whether the drug in their clothing, such as a pants pocket, or in a backpack, handbag, wallet, purse etc.

-When police locate a drug in a common area such as a living room, kitchen, or bathroom that is shared by multiple people, in the absence of evidence linking the drugs to one or more of the persons a prosecution for possess prohibited drug against any of them will likely fail because the prosecution cannot exclude that the drug belonged to one of the other persons.
+If police find a drug in a common area such as a living room, kitchen, or bathroom that is shared by multiple people, if there is no evidence linking the drugs to a specific persons it will be very for anyone to be found guilty of drug possession.
+This is because the prosecution cannot exclude that the drug belonged to one of the other persons.

 What is a prohibited drug?

-There is an extensive list of drugs that the law has prohibited in NSW, these can be found in Schedule 1 of the Drug Misuse and Trafficking Act 1985 NSW.
+There is an extensive list of drugs are prohibited in NSW.
+These drugs can be found in Schedule 1 of the Drug Misuse and Trafficking Act 1985 NSW.

 The most common prohibited drugs are: